THOMASELOVE/432-classes-2025/class16/README.md

 ## Today's Agenda

 1. README announcements and things...
-2. Quiz 1 results
+2. Quiz 1 results, including extra attention on **Questions 2, 5, 9, 12, 21 and 23**.
 3. More on time-to-event (survival) data (see the slides)
-4. Ask Me Anything about Project A.
+4. Some general suggestions about Project A, followed by "Ask Me Anything" about Project A.

-## Announcements
+## A few reminders

 1. Spring Break is next week, and we will not have class on either 2025-03-09 or 2025-03-11.
 2. Dr. Love will be away and unresponsive to emails and Campuswire from 2025-03-07 through 2025-03-14.
 3. The TAs will not hold office hours from 2025-03-08 through 2025-03-14.
+4. Class 17, on 2025-03-18, and almost all subsequent classes (see the [Calendar](https://thomaselove.github.io/432-2025/calendar.html) for exceptions) will be held in Room E321-323 of the Robbins Building at CWRU.
+For directions to the Robbins Building at CWRU, which is located at 2210 Circle Drive Cleveland OH 44106, and information on parking and on accessing the building, [visit this link](https://case.edu/medicine/cbhi/about-us/directions-and-parking/cwru-school-medicine-health-sciences-campus).
+Again, our classroom is on the third floor of the Robbins building, and is room E321-323.

+## Announcements

-4. The [Project A Portfolio](https://thomaselove.github.io/432-2025/projA.html#the-project-a-portfolio) is due to Canvas at noon on 2025-03-19.
+1. The [Project A Portfolio](https://thomaselove.github.io/432-2025/projA.html#the-project-a-portfolio) is due to Canvas at noon on 2025-03-19.
 Get your questions in before we disappear for Break, if possible.
     - Remember the Portfolio includes a complete Quarto file, complete HTML file, complete tidied R data set file, and (up to 4 minute) video file.
-5. Remember that [Lab 6](https://thomaselove.github.io/432-2025/lab6.html) is due on Wednesday 2025-03-26 at Noon.
-This is a great thing to get out of the way during the Break.
+2. Remember that [Lab 6](https://thomaselove.github.io/432-2025/lab6.html) is due on Wednesday 2025-03-26 at Noon.
+This is a **great** thing to get out of the way during the Break.
-6. The latest version of RStudio (ver 2024.12.1+563) is [available now](https://posit.co/download/rstudio-desktop/) and should be safe for you to download and use.
-The latest version of R, version 4.4.3, is [also now available](https://cran.case.edu/).
-I encourage you to upgrade to these over Spring Break.
+3. The latest version of RStudio (ver 2024.12.1+563) is [available now](https://posit.co/download/rstudio-desktop/) and should be safe for you to download and use.
+The latest version of R, version 4.4.3, is [also now available](https://cran.case.edu/). **I encourage you to upgrade to these over Spring Break.**
-7. Those of you who want to get way ahead of things, the [Project B instructions](https://thomaselove.github.io/432-2025/projB.html) are complete, and the [Project B proposal form](https://bit.ly/432-2025-projB-proposal) is open.
+4. Those of you who want to get way ahead of things, the [Project B instructions](https://thomaselove.github.io/432-2025/projB.html) are complete, and the [Project B proposal form](https://bit.ly/432-2025-projB-proposal) is open.
 The form is due Wednesday 2025-04-02 at Noon.
     - On 2025-03-03, I updated the [Project B instructions](https://thomaselove.github.io/432-2025/projB.html), and the [Project B portfolio template](https://github.com/THOMASELOVE/432-data/blob/master/data/432_projectB_portfolio_template.qmd) on our [432 data page](https://github.com/THOMASELOVE/432-data), so make sure you have the new versions.
-8. On 2025-03-04, I updated the `sup1000` example on our Shared Drive to include new sections 5-8, which cover the main regression modeling approaches we will see after Spring Break.
+5. On 2025-03-04, I updated the `sup1000` example on our Shared Drive to include new sections 5-8, which cover the main regression modeling approaches we will see after Spring Break.
-9. Occasionally, people ask me about whether some of the methods we use appear in the literature frequently.
+6. Occasionally, people ask me about whether some of the methods we use appear in the literature frequently.
 Visit [this link](https://github.com/THOMASELOVE/432-sources/blob/main/recent.md) for examples of, among other things,
     - [Splines to account for Non-Linearity in Linear or Generalized Linear Models](https://github.com/THOMASELOVE/432-sources/blob/main/recent.md#splines-to-account-for-non-linearity-in-linear-or-generalized-linear-models-notes-chapters-13-and-many-others)
     - [Model Validation, the LASSO and ridge regression](https://github.com/THOMASELOVE/432-sources/blob/main/recent.md#model-validation-lasso-ridge-regression)
     - [Single and Multiple Imputation Strategies](https://github.com/THOMASELOVE/432-sources/blob/main/recent.md#single-and-multiple-imputation-strategies-notes-chapters-7-and-17-and-others)
     - [Nomograms](https://github.com/THOMASELOVE/432-sources/blob/main/recent.md#nomograms-notes-chapter-14-and-others)
     - along with topics we'll cover after Spring Break.
-10. Class 17, on 2025-03-18, and almost all subsequent classes (see the [Calendar](https://thomaselove.github.io/432-2025/calendar.html) for exceptions) will be held in Room E321-323 of the Robbins Building at CWRU.
-For directions to the Robbins Building at CWRU, which is located at 2210 Circle Drive Cleveland OH 44106, and information on parking and on accessing the building, [visit this link](https://case.edu/medicine/cbhi/about-us/directions-and-parking/cwru-school-medicine-health-sciences-campus).
-Again, our classroom is on the third floor of the Robbins building, and is room E321-323.

 ---